hyperledger/besu-docs/docs/how-to/use-besu-api/access-logs.md

 description: Accessing logs using the Hyperledger Besu API
 ---

-# Accessing logs using the Hyperledger Besu API
+# Access logs using the Hyperledger Besu API

 Subscribe to events, such as logs, using either
 [RPC Pub/Sub over WebSockets](rpc-pubsub.md) or filters over HTTP.